OS2sandbox/os2skole-PoC/README.md

 1. **Submit a Pull Request (PR):** You can share your contributions by submitting a pull request.
 We encourage you to provide a clear description of your changes.

+2. **Create an issue:**: Go to our [issue-tracker](https://github.com/OS2sandbox/sandbox-skole/issues) and create an issue.

-2. **Contact Us:** If you have specific questions regarding your contributions, please feel free to reach out via email at os2@os2.eu.
+3. **Contact Us:** If you have specific questions regarding your contributions, please feel free to reach out via email at os2@os2.eu.
 We are happy to discuss your ideas and provide assistance.